AgeKeikiru/DaturaAfter/datafiles/readme.txt

 - None yet

 =Fixed, needs further testing=
+- Crits ignoring minimum damage limit
+- Wiping during a simulator session resulted in a crash
+- [Fire Support] can activate class skills
+- Fail state occasionally fails to trigger

+=Fixed, no further sign of bug=
 - Returning to title, starting a new game, entering the Market at the earliest possibility and exiting without entering any submenus would result in a crash
 - Class acts are replaced by "???" and behave strangely the next time a save file is loaded
 - Saving the game after clearing the secret misison can result in a crash (inconsistent, suspected to crash only when clearing it a 2nd time)

-=Fixed, no further sign of bug=
-- None yet

 ==Plans for Next Update==
 - Nerf Imo'lei base F-ATK
 - Add option to change "Battle:Untarget" key to mimic "Battle:MiddleTarget" key function
+- Add item usage
+- Add stat preview in shop, stat comparison
+- New character, classes, missions